-Understanding Stress Testing: A short guide to stress testing for board of directors and board risk committee members
+Understanding Stress Testing: A guide to stress testing for board members

 Welcome to our short and sweet crash course on Stress Testing Bank Capital.
 In this course we cover the following topics: